What can you do as a free member?

 Lose Exp on These Specific Trial Tokens

-Similarly to dying in end-game or Atlas maps, players will receive a straight 10% reduction to their total experience bar when dying in trial runs that use Djinn Baryas that provide at least three (3) trials and Inscribed Ultimatums that provide at least seven (7) trials.
+Similarly to dying in end-game or Atlas maps, players will receive a straight 10% reduction to their total experience bar when dying in any trial with an area level of at least level 65.

 Regular and Cruel Campaign